What Is a B2B Buyer? Inside the Modern Purchase Journey (2026)

 Reference Source: 6Sense

 We touched on this earlier in the definition, but it’s worth exploring as a behavioral trend: B2B purchases have become more complex internally on the buyer’s side.
-Even as buyers want faster info and digital ease, the decision-making itself has slowed and grown more intricate in many organizations:

 • Growing buying committees: The number of people involved in B2B purchase decisions has climbed over the past few years.
 Aside from the core decision-makers, many companies now involve cross-functional teams to evaluate new solutions.